Glossary

 Personal Property Exemption

 In a number of provinces, a surviving family is entitled to certain amounts of personal property which is therefore excluded from the official estate, and passes directly to the family.
-See Personal Property Exemption for details on a province-specific basis.
+See province-specific Personal Property Exemption.

 Personal Representative